 You are using an old version of Internet Explorer.
 It may not display all the features of this and other websites.
 To improve security and online experience, please use a different browser or

 5 Sheinton Street, Much Wenlock, Shropshire, TF13 6HS

 The tranquil ruins of Wenlock Priory stand in a picturesque setting on the fringe of beautiful Much Wenlock.
 An Anglo-Saxon monastery was founded here in about 680 by King Merewalh of Mercia, whose abbess daughter Milburge was hailed as a saint.
 Her relics were miraculously re-discovered here in 1101, attracting both pilgrims and prosperity to the priory.

-All of this is enhanced by the famous topiary-filled cloister garden, and set against the backdrop of the complete infirmary wing, converted into a mansion after the priory's dissolution and still a private residence.
 Much Wenlock was also the home of Dr. William Penny Brookes (1809-95), originator of the still-continuing Wenlock Olympian Games, a major inspiration for the modern International Olympics.